Christ-Mind-Teachings/cmi-jsb/_til/chap16.md

-You who have not yet had this experience, who have not yet met the Master of your aspirations, either in human or spirit form; you, within whom My Words have failed to awaken a quickening response to their truth, -- for you I have in store certain experiences which will surely lead you to Me later on, and then you will be brought to know that I AM the Master, the inspiring Idea back of and within every thought of and every aspiration towards a Master that enters your mind, whether coming from within or without.
+You who have not yet had this experience, who have not yet met the Master of your aspirations, either in human or spirit form; you, within whom My Words have failed to awaken a quickening response to their truth, for you I have in store certain experiences which will surely lead you to Me later on, and then you will be brought to know that I AM the Master, the inspiring Idea back of and within every thought of and every aspiration towards a Master that enters your mind, whether coming from within or without.

-It is taught, "When the pupil is ready the Master appears."
-And this is true, in a sense; but not as you have interpreted it.
+It is taught, &ldquo;When the pupil is ready the Master appears.&rdquo; And this is true, in a sense; but not as you have interpreted it.

 Your secret desire for a Master will bring him to you, but only when I